top of page

 Silk Manuscript of Dao De Jing (Tao Te Ching), Unearthed From Tomb of Prime Minister Li Cang (? — 185 BC) — Mawangdui Museum of Hunan Province

-Ultimate Purpose — Pursuing the Dao
+The Ultimate Goal of Taoism Religion - Pursuing the Dao

 Taoist believers dedicate their lives to understanding the Dao or Tao, the law of nature, and the rule of the universe.